obesampson80/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
 ## 15. Symbolic links
 *chown -h vincent:staff _hello* Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.
+## 16. If only
+*chown --from=guillaume betty hello* Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.